 They have a specialty interest and focus on the history of Castrati in early opera, as they are often called upon to perform these roles due to the unique timbre of their voice brought about by their vocal pathology.

 Liz is a proud advocate for singers who also have incurable vocal pathologies and has extensive training in working with singers with various pathologies through NYU Langone’s postgraduate vocology program.

 When not working with singers, Liz also conducts and directs string ensembles and loves working with adult clients who are new to learning an instrument.
 Liz studied violin and viola concurrently under the Benjamin Podolski school for eleven years and has performed professionally with numerous string quartets as well as youth orchestras as principle violist and principle second violin.

-Liz studied violin and viola via the Schradiek and Suzuki methods and has experience working with students ages 4 – 57, via private lessons and through group classes in New York public schools.
+They teach violin and viola via the Schradiek and Suzuki methods and have experience working with students ages 4 – 60 via private violin lessons and through group classes in New York public schools.